bhamail/pinexus/src/site/markdown/setup.md

 Nexus Setup
 -----------

-  Download the Nexus bundle from (add link).
+  Download the Nexus bundle from (@todo add link).

-  Copy the nexus bundle to the pi, in new “nexus” folder: /home/pi/download
+  Copy the nexus bundle to the pi, in new “nexus” folder: /home/pi/nexus

       pi@raspberrypi ~ $ pwd
       /home/pi